The Challenge: Many US Americans suffer from migraines, which means lost workdays, missed social activities, etc.

 - Brain imaging shows that meditation can be more effective than morphine at reducing pain.
 During meditation, activity in an area of the brain critically involved with sensing and processing pain cannot be detected through brain scans, suggesting that the “pain center” in the brain shuts down for this period.
 Meditation also increases brain activity in areas that shape the experience of pain as messages are relayed from the body to the brain, reducing the sensation of pain.

-- Meditation fights migraines from the sources: stress and tension.
+- Meditation fights migraines from the sources of stress and tension.
 Since most headaches are caused by tension in the neck, shoulders, jaw, and eyes, as well as stress, relaxing the body and mind regularly is essential to eliminating them for good.
 Pain medication only masks the problem, and usually at a high economic cost.
 Research tells us that meditation is an effective stress-reduction technique.
-Plus it’s FREE and always will be!
+Plus, it’s FREE and always will be!

 New to meditation?
 Here are some short, guided meditations and a new, user-friendly app to get started!